atlet99/yaml-encrypter-decrypter/README.md

   - Argon2id (default) with OWASP recommended parameters
   - PBKDF2-SHA256 (NIST/FIPS compatible) with 600,000 iterations
   - PBKDF2-SHA512 (NIST/FIPS compatible) with 210,000 iterations
+- Supports all YAML multiline formats:
+  - Literal style (|) with preserved line breaks
+  - Folded style (>) for single-line rendering with spaces
+  - PEM certificates/keys in both multiline literal and escaped newline formats
 - Secure memory handling with memguard to protect sensitive data in memory.
 - HMAC for validating data integrity.
 - Compression using gzip to optimize data storage.